tofuyong/tofuyong.github.io/_posts/2023-07-20-swift-part-one-swift-basics copy.markdown

 {% endhighlight swift %}

 <p><b>6.
 A few ways to unwrap Optionals</b></p>
+Optionals are extensively used in Swift programming, so it is paramount to learn how to unwrap them.
+Turns out, there are several ways to do so.

-Method 1: Optional Binding (if let)
+<p>Method 1: Optional Binding (if let)</p>
-Optional binding safely checks if the optional contains a value and, if so, assigns it to a new constant or variable (unwrappedCoffee) within the scope of the if-let block.
-If the optional is nil, then the else block will be executed.
+<p>Optional binding safely checks if the optional contains a value and, if so, assigns it to a new constant or variable (unwrappedCoffee) within the scope of the if-let block.
+If the optional is nil, then the else block will be executed.</p>

 {% highlight swift %}
 let coffee: String? = nil